 -A good quality, targeted mattress:

 I never regret any reasonably priced, quality cream as I only got one face.
+I try to buy from vegan, responsible companies that care about the environment, such as the face theory.

 -Good quality shoes and outwear for winter: